-At December 31, 1999, as a result of the effect of the write-down of impaired assets and other restructuring costs, we did not comply with restrictive covenant requirements associated with our credit facilities.
-We received an amendment to the credit facilities on January 21, 2000.
-These amendments resulted in, among other things, a one-time payment of \$1.8 million and an increase in the interest rate of 0.375% associated with our term loan and the revolving credit facility.
+Financial covenants contained in our credit facilities consist of a maximum leverage ratio, a minimum fixed charge coverage ratio and a minimum net worth test.
+The leverage ratio requires that we do not permit the ratio of our total indebtedness at the end of any calendar quarter to adjusted EBITDA for the 12 months then ended to exceed a specified amount.
+The fixed charge coverage ratio requires us to maintain the ratio of our adjusted EBITDA plus lease expense to our interest expense plus lease expense for the 12 months then ended above a specified amount.
+The net worth test requires that we do not permit our net worth to be less than a specified amount plus 50% of cumulative net income.
+At December 31, 1999, as a result of the effect of the write-down of impaired assets and other restructuring costs, we did not comply with the net worth test.
+At that date, we were required to have a net worth of at least \$508.4 million.
+After giving effect to the write-down of impaired assets and other restructuring costs, our net worth was \$241.3 million at that date.
+We received an amendment to the credit facilities on January 21, 2000 which reset the net worth requirement to \$163.0 million at December 31, 1999.
+These amendments resulted in, among other things, a one-time payment of 1.8 million and an increase in the interest rate of 0.375% associated with our term loan and the revolving credit facility.
 In addition, the amendments required us to pledge assets to collateralize the term loan and the revolving credit facility, including the stock of some of our subsidiaries, some real property interests, accounts receivable and inventory.
+We were in compliance with these financial covenants at September 30, 2000.

-At June 30, 2000, our debt amounted to \$1.174 billion, or 84% of capital employed, compared to \$1.181 billion, or 83% of capital employed, at December 31, 1999.
+At September 30, 2000, our debt amounted to \$1.152 billion, or 84% of capital employed, compared to \$1.181 billion, or 83% of capital employed, at December 31, 1999.
+Based on our current level of consolidated indebtedness and prevailing interest rates, our debt service obligations, including optional payments associated with the revolving credit facility, for the 12 months ended September 30, 2001 will be approximately \$180 million.

 We periodically establish uncommitted lines of credit with banks.
 These agreements generally provide for short-term borrowings at market rates.
-At June 30, 2000, there were \$20 million of these agreements in effect, none of which were outstanding.
+At September 30, 2000, there were \$20.0 million of these agreements in effect, none of which were outstanding.